You are currently viewing Top Dressing for Succulents ~ Why Use It?

 • It adds weight to plastic pots and containers to keep them from blowing away.

-• Top dressing can help to keep newly planted succulents upright until they fully root into the surrounding soil matrix.
+• Top dressing for succulents can help to keep newly planted plants upright until they fully root into the surrounding soil matrix.

 And let’s face it — a layer of decorative pebbles looks more attractive than exposed soil.
-With all this value, is it any wonder I include adding top dressing in my guide to how to plant succulents?
+With all this value, is it any wonder I include adding succulent pebbles as a step in my guide to how to plant succulents?

 Top Dressing for Succulents